 "What a gift is this year's volume of 'Harper,' setting New York and its affairs so wonderfully before us!
 It would do you good to know, if I could tell you, the enjoyment your great and glorious Nast is giving in this valley.
 I sent the numbers to Fox How when W. E. Forster was there, and they are borrowed again for the Stanleys and Lady Richardson.
 The favourite, the one supremely extolled, is that of the Romish crocodiles and the children.
+The Dean

-The Dean was delighted with it.
-Of course I told them of Nast's patriotic strength against temptation. . . .
+\ Her health was then so frail that precaution was needed in the examination of correspondence. was delighted with it.
+Of course I told them of Nast's patriotic strength against temptation. . . . .